-When my student was notified of a disciplinary violation, does he/she have the
+When my student was notified of an alleged policy violation, does he/she have the

 Every student is afforded the opportunity to explain what happened during the incident

 to the educational development of the student, or resolution of the matter, for you

-to take over the process for your son or daughter.
+to take over the process for your student.
 It is the student’s responsibility to regularly

-home address and use their Ferris email account.
+homeaddress and use their Ferris email account.

 Perhaps they did not do

 students must also learn that the choices they make have consequences.